Clicking the term below will show the definition.

 Your status under the Plan.
 See "Active Member" and "Deferred Member".

 An index maintained by Morgan Stanley, the index is compiled and reported monthly in local and common currencies.
 Measures the total return attributable to the largest capitalized companies on the world's major stock exchanges.

 mypensionplan is a secure website that provides active members and deferred members of the Local Authorities Pension Plan with access to personalized pension information.

 The person you name to receive your joint-life pension if you die first.
 If you have a pension partner on the effective date of your pension, the nominee must be your pension partner unless they sign a waiver before pension commencement.
-The nominee can be an ex-spouse or dependent child, but must qualify as a dependent under the income tax rules at pension commencement.
+The nominee can be an ex-spouse or ex-common-law partner.

 The normal form of pension uses the prescribed retirement formula to come up with the basic pension amount.
 At present, the normal form of pension is a single life pension guaranteed for five years.
 All other optional forms of pension are the actuarial equivalent of the current normal form.